shkilass/ezbotf/docs/source/index.rst

 =============================

 Framework is designed to easily extend functional of messengers.
 On current moment, Telegram is main messenger, that framework is support.
-Framework have plugin system, easy instance management by environments.
+Framework have plugin system and easy instance management by environments.

 Main features
 -------------